OrianaVenture/VentureValheim/NoSeasonalRestrictions/README.md

 ## Features

-* Enable all seasonal items in the game
+* Enable all seasonal items in the game including:
+  * Holiday Tree
+  * Gift Boxes
+  * Jackoturnip
+  * Maypole
+  * Midsummer Crown

 ## Changelog

+### 0.1.4

+* Removed configuration to simplify.
+To disable remove the mod.

 ### 0.1.3